IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2023/course_outline.md

   - Unix shell navigation
   - Jupyter notebooks
   - Organizing files and folders for projects
+  - (for graduate students: use local tools for python interpreters through f.e.
+Anaconda/Spyder)
+  - (for graduate students: know how to set up your own project-specific environments in conda)
 3. Python language
   - Operators, variables, and basic data types
   - More complex data types